benjaminbolbrinker/pyiets/docs/source/documentation.rst

 2) Create an input file for ARTAIOS in your working directory.

-3) Create a file :code:`input.json` containing at the following working example
+3) Create a file :code:`input.json` containing the following

 .. code-block:: json